-The architect works with aesthetics, the engineer with the physics, whereas the graduate in Architectural Technology and Construction Management works with the organisational part.
+The architect works with aesthetics, the engineer with the physics, whereas the graduate in Architectural Technology and Construction Management works with the organizational part.

-The programme may look a little like the architect or the engineer, but the difference can be described as organisational skills.
+The programme may look a little like the architect or the engineer, but the difference can be described as organizational skills.

 The education will give you the qualifications to plan, control and administer structural assignments as well as controlling the production process and taking part in quality assessments.